Today’s distance: 16.2 km

 Yesterday afternoon I heard a welcome and familiar voice asking the receptionist at Downtown Riverside Hostel in San Sebastián, “Is my wife here?”
 Then came a happy reunion!
 Because of lack of communication (no wi-fi), Dave wasn’t sure if I made it to San Sebastián or whether I changed my mind and stayed on the Camino Frances.

-Now a new six-day journey is beginning with Dave and I walking together along the Camino del Norte.
-Dave’s two-day challenging hike from Irun to San Sebastián (26.3 km) is “coming soon.”
+Now a new journey is beginning with Dave and I walking together along the Camino del Norte.
+Dave’s two-day challenging hike from Irun to San Sebastián (26.3 km) is shown in videos below this post.

 San Sebastián is one of Europe’s most stunning beach cities with two fantastic beaches.
 The one below is the larger of the two and is where we joined the Camino del Norte.
 The hill we climbed to take the photo yesterday has a lovely, treed park, castle ruins and a prominent statue of Christ on top.